mwfj/6.5840-Distributed-Systems/MapReducePaperSummary.md

 7. After successful completion, the output file of the mapreduce execution is available in the R output files(one per reduce task)

+**When map task completes**, the worker sends a message to the master and indicates the names of the R temporary files in the messages.

+- If master receive a completion map task message for an already completed map task, it ignore the message
+- Otherwise, it records the name of R files in a master data structure

+**When a reduce task completes**, the reduce worker atomically renames its temporary output file to the final output file.

+- If the same  reduce task is executes on multiple machines, multiple rename calls will be executed for the same final output file

 ![Execution Overview](/home/mwfj/Documents/6.5840-Distributed-Systems/pics/mapreduce_folwchart.png)

 ### Fault Tolerance